Quartzzzz/simple_crypto/README.md

 # Simple Crypto
-This a simple crypto using basic algorithm
+This a simple crypto using basic algorithms